bytebase/bytebase/docs/design/sql-review-source-code-tour.snb.md

 https://sourcegraph.com/github.com/bytebase/bytebase@72e8995/-/blob/plugin/advisor/sql_review.go?L323-331

 We have implemented some MySQL dialects (MySQL and TiDB) and PostgreSQL advisors.
-Here, we introduce the MySQL table naming convention advisor as an example.
+Below, we present the implementation of the MySQL table naming convention advisor.

 ### The MySQL TableNamingConvention Advisor